laravel/docs/mail.md

 <a name="writing-markdown-messages"></a>
 ### Writing Markdown Messages

-Markdown mailables use a combination of Blade components and Markdown syntax to allow you to easily construct mail messages while leveraging Laravel's pre-crafted components:
+Markdown mailables use a combination of Blade components and Markdown syntax which allow you to easily construct mail messages while leveraging Laravel's pre-crafted components:

     @component('mail::message')
     # Order Shipped